mailgun/documentation/source/api-email-validation.rst

 Single Validation
 ~~~~~~~
-.. note:: This feature is not currently available via the EU API.
+.. note:: This feature is now available via the EU API.

 .. code-block:: url